 A detailed inventory helps you plan security and discuss this with the board and outside experts.
 This includes Managed Service Providers who can help schools with their cybersecurity needs.
 Andy adds that “MSPs sometimes offer special deals for schools, so it is worth reaching out to them.”

-This is when many tech teams lose focus.
+Often, over the summer, many tech teams lose focus.
 Students go on vacation, and so do staff, including the IT team.
+Cybercriminals know this and will take advantage if they are given the chance.

 Plan for Absence